nkymark/nkymark.github.io/_pages/about.md

 I am also an Adjunct Senior Research Fellow with Monash University Malaysia where I served as a Lecturer from 2009, and subsequently a Senior Lecturer till 2017.

+I am the Moderator for the IEEE TechRxiv and the Associate Editor of IEEE Access.

 <!--
 ## Education ##